MIDOSS/docs/models/mohid_on_graham.rst

 .. note::
     This method of installing the :kbd:`moad_tools`, :kbd:`NEMO-Cmd`, and :kbd:`MOHID-Cmd` Python packages employs the `"user scheme" for installation`_.
-    It is appropriate and necessary on :kbd:`cedar` where we *do not* have our own `Anaconda Python`_ distribution installed.
+    It is appropriate and necessary on :kbd:`graham` where we *do not* have our own `Anaconda Python`_ distribution installed.
     This method *should not* be used on EOAS work stations or other machines where you have `Anaconda Python`_ installed.

     .. _"user scheme" for installation: https://packaging.python.org/tutorials/installing-packages/#installing-to-the-user-site